jimmyorourke/cmake-asm-dom-wrapper/README.md

 * Install CMake, Emscripten, and Ninja (or alternatively use Make)
 * Install gccx through npm (npm typically gets installed with Emscripten)
 * Git clone recursively (to get the asm-dom submodule) right into your project
+* Run gccx at build time through CMake and link against asm-dom as per [the example](example/CMakeLists.txt)

 To build the example
 ```